A Student's Guide

 The mistake most students make is trying to force one chatbot to do everything.
 VUST splits the work across purpose-built bots, and knowing which one owns which job is most of the skill:

 • Coding help, drafting, brainstorming → @vustbot.
 A multi-model chat hub on a free tier.
 Paste code and ask for the bug and the reasoning; ask it to outline a report or a talk; switch models when one isn't landing.
-When an answer feels high-stakes, its Second Opinion (Council of Sages) asks three frontier models — Claude Sonnet 4.6, Grok 4.3, and Gemini 3.1 Pro — the same question and a Claude arbiter shows where they AGREED and DISAGREED.
+When an answer feels high-stakes, its Second Opinion (Council of Sages) asks three frontier models — Claude, Grok, and Gemini — the same question and a Claude arbiter shows where they AGREED and DISAGREED.
 That's an answer-level sanity check on disagreement, not a web-sourced fact-finder.

 • Sourced research for a lit review → @vustSearchBot (/search).
 This is the one to use the moment you need to cite something.
 Answers arrive with a numbered list of openable source links and inline [N] citations wired to specific sentences, so provenance is per-claim, not a vague bibliography.
 Four tiers (Quick, Standard, Deep, Lab) let you scale from a fast fact to a multi-query Deep pass for a proper background section.